I LOVE helping customers! and talking about chicken care!

 My many years of farming will help you.
 Remember not all online answers in chatrooms are correct or will even work for your problem!

-We ZOOM - video chat - phone call, email, and text to be sure we can solve your problems with chickens or your coops.
+We can also - video chat - phone call, email, and text to be sure we can solve your problems with chickens or your coops.
+GIVE US A PHONE CALL AT - 281-627-8009

 Many new people that are starting their first flock will spend a fortune at the veterinarians if their chicken shows signs of illness.
 And it does not escape the vet's office that you will pay $$$ to save your pet!